 The old man shook his liver-spotted head, fighting off drowsiness.
 “I’m just glad you found us,” he slurred.
 The MedTech patted his shoulder in an approximation of affection.
 “This unit is incapable of smiling or otherwise displaying gratitude, Daran.
 But I too am glad.
 Together, there are many wrongs we will right.”

-The clock he’d been racing against for the last twelve years had finally stopped … and when Daran Whittaker woke back up, time would no longer be a factor.
+The clock he’d been racing against had finally stopped … and when Daran Whittaker woke back up, time would no longer be a factor.